EU citizens' electoral rights

 The Court of Justice confirmed that it is up to EU countries to regulate aspects of the European Parliament electoral procedure that are not harmonised at EU level.

 European cooperation network on elections

 The Election package adopted by the Commission on 12 September 2018, in particular its Communication and Recommendation, encourages Member States to set up national election networks, involving national authorities with competence for electoral matters and authorities in charge of monitoring and enforcing rules related to online activities relevant to the electoral context.
-The national election cooperation networks appointed contact points to take part in a European cooperation network for elections.
-The European cooperation network serves to alert on threats, exchange on best practices among national networks, discuss common solutions to identified challenges and encourage common projects and exercises among national networks.
+The national election cooperation networks appointed contact points to take part in a European cooperation network on elections, which serves as a platform to alert on threats, exchange on best practices, discuss common solutions to identified challenges and encourage common projects and exercises among national networks.